armosec/system-tests/tools/test-failure-analyzer/README.md

 ### Common Issues

 **No code indexes found**
-- Check that `code-index-generation.yml` workflow ran
+- Check that `code-index-generation.yml` workflow ran for the deployed version
+- For releases, verify version-tagged artifact exists: `code-index-v0.0.XXX`
+- Check artifact retention (90 days for version/commit, 7 days for latest)
-- Verify artifact was uploaded
+- Verify artifact was uploaded successfully
-- Check index-registry.json has correct repo name
+- Check analyzer logs to see which strategies were tried
+- Fallback: Ensure `code-index-latest` exists for backward compatibility

 **Empty code chunks**
 - Verify code index was loaded: `cat loaded-indexes.json | jq`